Call Today! Free Immediate Response 818-781-1570

 If you fail to appear for a scheduled court date, the judge will issue a bench warrant for your arrest.

-This means you could be arrested and extradited to Kern County anytime you have contact with law enforcement in Bakersfield, anywhere in California, or throughout the United States.
+This means you could be arrested and extradited to Kern County at any time you have contact with law enforcement in Bakersfield, anywhere in California, or throughout the United States.

 If there is an active bench warrant for your arrest, you must personally appear in court for a hearing before a judge will recall (quash) the warrant.